sabley/nexus-platform-reference/README.md

 127.0.0.1      localhost iq-server.mycompany.com repo.mycompany.com registry.mycompany.com
 ```

-## Features -
-*Will transition in the new name soon to clean up some of the ports and make this work with docker commands.
-As is there is no cert in path*

-- Nexus Web UI with SSL accessible via https://repo.mycompany.com
-- Nexus Web UI over http via http://localhost:8081
-- Docker proxy group registry accessible via https://registry.mycompany.com
-- Docker Private Registry accessible via https://registry.mycompany.com:5000  (push)
-- IQ Server accessible via http://localhost:8070 or https://iq-server.mycompany.com

 ## Operations

 The demo-setup script is a one time script to config docker and npm within NXRM; prior to running, review the docker-compose file and the persistent volume mounts.
 They are set to work on a linux machine and will need to be changed for a windows based machine.